-The following policy appears in the Code of Student Rights and Responsibilities in Appendix A:
+The following policy appears in the Code of Student Rights and Responsibilities in Appendix A (www.bsu.edu/studentrights/alcoholpolicy):

-When students choose to consume alcoholic beverages, Ball State University encourages responsible practices and behavior in accordance with campus policies, the laws of the State of Indiana and the City of Muncie.
-Violation of University policy and local and state laws related to alcohol on or off campus will result in disciplinary action.
+When students choose to consume alcoholic beverages, Ball State University encourages responsible practices and behavior in accordance with campus policies, the laws of the State of Indiana, and the City of Muncie.
+On and off campus violations of University policy and local and state laws related to alcohol will result in disciplinary action.